big-unibo/dataplatform/airflow_dags/README.md

 through the `python-service-interaction-utils/src/main/python/airflow_interaction.py` service.

 ### Common errors in the deploy
+- The deploy should include the `.airflow.env` file (see above command)
 - not pass files that are in .gitignore in the build of the container
 - use service names and internal ports when refer to other services (not use exposed ports)
 - set the link to services in the config to the new clusters (e.g., hdfs)